CapabilitiesPanel, backed by GET /api/capabilities and POST /api/capabilities/:action.

 - An observe-only row shows

-- An unavailable (greyed) row offers no action even if its tier is managed; its requirement is unmet.
+built-in, managed by <runtime>with a lock or eye-off icon and no action. - An unavailable (greyed) row offers no action even if its tier is managed; its requirement is unmet.

 - A

-manageable-but-pending-auth row renders a disabled Enable button carrying the source’s hint; for a Codex connector the hint is pending auth — run \codex login“.
+manageable-but-pending-authrow renders a disabled Enable button carrying the source’s hint; for a Codex connector the hint ispending auth — run \codex login“.

 The dashboard’s per-row action set is intentionally Enable/Disable only.
 Installing a skill lives in the Marketplace, and approving a tool call flows through the tool-approval queue embedded at the top of this panel (see Approvals).
 The full managed action set is satisfied across those surfaces, not duplicated here.